hamsterhq/hamster/README.md

-**Hamster** is a simplistic parse.com like backend as a service(BaaS).It provides a REST interface to datastores for CRUD operations plus some services.
+**Hamster** is a simplistic parse.com like backend as a service(BaaS).It provides a REST interface to datastores for CRUD operations plus some helper services.

-Documentation is coming soon...yep...soon.Though you can look at the test code which pretty much covers all the features implemented.
+A proper documentation will be released when the code is more stable.
+Code is well commented with feature complete test coverage.

 >*"Writing test code is better than writing documentation"* - Lazy and Procastinating Anonymous Guy.

-See: hamster_test.go & `go test`
+See: `hamster_test.go` & do `go test`

 **Dependencies**